edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 **→ What advice would you give to your younger self (PhD candidate/ Postdoc)?**

 Do not worry so much.
 It is going to be all right.
-And push that idea of yours to do some Ph.D. internship.
+And push that idea of yours to do a Ph.D. internship.
 It will make your life easier later.
 Keep focusing on yourself rather than on what others think.
 You can only compare yourself with your earlier self.
 People tend to be much less brilliant than how they present themselves.

 **→ What piece of advice do you give to younger researchers who are considering transitioning beyond Academia today?**